top of page

 If the bottle is too cold, the cork will get stuck making the bottle very hard to open.
 Trust me, I've learned this the hard way...

 When the bottle is chilled correctly, twist the bottle, not the cork, keeping your thumb on the cork at all times.
 Now, who wants to learn how to saber?
-Stay tuned. and be sure you're subscribed to my mailing list!
+My preferred way to open ;)

 My recommendations